s-cai/pikachu/README.md

 # pikachu
-Pikachu trades Bitcoin better than Alex
+Pikachu trades Bitcoin better than Alex.

+To use, add python/ to your PYTHONPATH.